ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Berry College Tuition Information

-Remember, the displayed price of tuition does not tell the full story.
-Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-And, student loans can make theactual cost of attending college more manageable until you're done with college.
+If this information makes going to college feel scary, remember, the advertized cost of tuition does not always give you all the info you need to know how much you will actually have to pay for college.
+Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make theactual cost of attending college more manageable until after graduation.

-Berry College is a private, religious institution, which means it has the same tuition for students from Georgia as it does for students who live in other states.
+Berry College is a private, religious institution, so it has the same tuition for students from Georgia as it does for residents from other states.

 Explore other Georgia colleges